Article: Astronaut program helps uni student shoot for the stars

 But after enduring a battery of tests from doctors, Christley was sadly diagnosed with mesothelioma – a respiratory disease caused by asbestos exposur...

-Snap-on’s pink tool partnership raises over $200k for breast cancer
+Press Release: Snap-on’s pink tool partnership raises over $200k for breast cancer

-Snap-on’s latest pink partnership has raised over $200k for the fight against breast cancer – and netted tradies a few pretty pairs of tools for the workshop.
+Snap-on’s latest pink partnership has raised over $200k for the fight against breast cancer, and netted tradies a few pretty pairs of tools for the workshop.

 As part of the national breast cancer awareness campaign in October, Snap-on Tools joined hands with the McGrath Foundation on a mission to raise a quarter of a million dollars for the country’s continued fight against one of the nation’s most commonly diagnosed diseases, breast cancer.